1996ArticlesBreak/Flow 1

 What is needed is the insertion of a desiring machine.
 It is necessary to construct desiring-machines to short-circuit social production, to interfere with the reproductive function by introducing an element of dysfunction.
 D&G base their notion of the desiring-machines upon the machines and drawings made by schizophrenics.
 Machines that aren’t built to function with a specific purpose but as an expression of an overstuffed overflow, a continual expansion created as an experimentation of linkage.

 Unvalorisable.
 Useless.
 Shocking.
-They build upon this to show how a desiring-machine is that which goes against the flow, that doesn’t allow itself to be overcoded by segments/axiomatics of power.
+They build upon their idea of the machine to show how a desiring-machine is that which goes against the flow, that doesn’t allow itself to be overcoded by segments/axiomatics of power.
 The desiring-machine is a question of the energy that can’t be trapped and put to work, that escapes the dominant forms of expression and previously codified meanings.
-An energy that no-one knows what to do with.
-Both capitalists and revolutionaries draw a blank when confronted with such practices of freedom: free techno parties—the sardonic use of repetition—artificial alienation—the passion unleashed by a record; auto-destructive art—the Watts Tower-— potlatch—pixelspite—re-patching—detournement, badly written writing—interventionist fiction—genre busting—texts that no-one believes in; the poetry of acts—late night drinking sessions—disorientated strangers—The Idiot—stuttering auto-didacts.
-These desiring machines accede to the insuboordinate function of free expenditure.
+An energy, a ‘vital force’ (Marx), that no-one knows what to do with.
+Both capitalists and revolutionaries draw a blank when confronted with such practices of freedom: sound systems—the sardonic use of repetition—voluntary alienation—the passion unleashed by a record — auto-destructive art—the Watts Tower— potlatch—translucent concrete—re-patching—detournement — badly written writing—utopian realism—genre busting—phantom organisations — the poetry of acts—late night drinking sessions—disorientating strangeness—the Idiot—stuttering auto-didacts.
+These desiring machines accede to the insubordinate function of free expenditure.
 Going nowhere, where can they be caught?

-server with its techniques of surveillance is outwitted by the very security measures designed to protect intellectual property; the word processing package, forrnerly a means of making typists obsolete, creating a speed-up no longer types rent arrears letters, disciplinary reports, probationary reviews.
-When this text progressed slowly it was only a matter of toggling the windows screen bringing up the text and writing under the pressure of being rumbled after one formal warning – an adrenaline machine…turning a liberal diffuse panoptican, auto-surveillance, into the means of creating intense moments of concentration.
+This text, this magazine, was produced by turning the workplace into a desiring machine.
+Connecting up with the social machine and making it work for me: the fileserver with its techniques of surveillance is outwitted by the very security measures designed to protect intellectual property; the word processing package, formerly a means of making typists obsolete, creative of a speed-up no longer types rent arrears letters, disciplinary reports, probationary reviews.
+When this text progressed slowly it was only a matter of toggling the windows screen bringing up the text and writing under the pressure of being rumbled after one formal warning – an adrenaline machine… turning a liberal diffuse panopticon, auto-surveillance, into the means of creating intense moments of concentration.

 READ IT LIKE A RECORD